apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 ```

 5. Push the `environment_name` folder to your GitHub repository `github_repository_name` and branch `github_repository_branch`.
+(Cloud Build needs file be present in GitHub repository it is connected to)

 **Note:** Some regions can be prohibited for Cloud Build.
 Please see [Cloud Build locations](https://cloud.google.com/build/docs/locations) for supported locations.